Oliver Lincoln Lundquist: United Nations and its logo

 Following his military service, Lundquist attended the United Nations Conference on International Organization in San Francisco, California.
 The organizers of the 1945 conference wanted an insignia that could be made into a pin to identify delegates.
 United States Secretary of State Edward Stettinius, Jr. was chairman of the U.S. delegation, and realized that a temporary design might become the permanent symbol of the United Nations.
 He formed a committee headed by Lundquist that developed a design consisting of a world map surrounded by leaves from a design created by Donal McLaughlin.

 The blue color that appears in the background of the insignia was chosen to be "the opposite of red, the war color".
 The original color the group chose in 1945 was a gray blue that differs from the current United Nations flag.

 The globe used in the original design was an azimuthal projection focused on the North Pole with North America and the United States, the host nation of the conference, at the bottom center.
 The projection used cut off portions of the Southern Hemisphere at the latitude of Argentina which was acceptable as Argentina was not then a member of the United Nations.
-The final design used in the modern logo includes all of South America and Antarctica and was rotated 90 degrees to place Europe at the bottom center.
+The final design used in the modern logo was expanded to include all of South America and was rotated 90 degrees to place the Prime Meridian at the center.

 As special services officer for the United Nations, Lundquist announced in June 1946 that the organization would use the charting and diagramming techniques that had been used successfully by the United States Armed Forces to present information internally and for public use.
 The division would also be responsible for the planning of the UN's temporary offices in Lake Success, New York, including design of buttons, passes, letterhead and license plates.